 Coping With Grief

 Grief is the normal response to any loss.
 We all deal with grief and loss in different ways.
-It is as unique and different as each of us are.
+Coping with Grief, it is as unique and different as each of us are.
 The experience of grief can never come as the sole event in our lives, there are always other happenings that affect our responses.

 When we experience loss, for us to allow it to go without acknowledging it as really happening can be quite unhealthy in the long term.
 Expressing grief honestly can lead to healing that will be personally strengthening and healthy.